ceciliadeveza/gn-api-sdk-php/README.md

 ## Usage ##
 Require the module:
 ```php
 require_once __DIR__ . '/your_directory/autoload.php';
 ```

-All code must be within a try catch like this:
+All code must be within a try-catch like this:
 ```php
 try {
   /* code */